martinz2002/cs225-sp22-zjui/assignments/Markdown _Reference.md

 > This is second pragraph.
 Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.

 > This is another blockquote with one paragraph.
 There is three empty line to seperate two blockquote.
 ```

+> This is a blockquote with two paragraphs.
+This is first paragraph.
+>
+> This is second pragraph.
+Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.

+> This is another blockquote with one paragraph.
+There is three empty line to seperate two blockquote.

-In Typora, inputting ‘>’ followed by your quote contents will generate a quote block.
-Typora will insert a proper ‘>’ or line break for you.
-Nested block quotes (a block quote inside another block quote) by adding additional levels of ‘>’.
+In Typora, inputting '>' followed by your quote contents will generate a quote block.
+Typora will insert a proper '>' or line break for you.
+Nested block quotes (a block quote inside another block quote) by adding additional levels of '>'.

 ### Lists